We See the Light at the End of the Tunnel!

 Please see below!

-For individual and family financial assistance, the United Way of Santa Barbara County, in partnership with the Santa Barbara Foundation and the Hutton Parker Foundation, are awarding individual assistance grants to those disproportionately affected by the crisis including those experiencing homelessness.
-To apply, visit https://www.surveymonkey.com/r/T987XG3
+For individual and family financial assistance, the United Way of Santa Barbara County, in partnership with the Santa Barbara Foundation and the Hutton Parker Foundation, is awarding individual assistance grants to those disproportionately affected by the crisis including those experiencing homelessness.
+Click here to apply.
+This includes RENT assistance.

 For UCSB students, the Financial Crisis Response Team is here to assist you as well.
 The Team will help you create a plan of action as well as set up appointments with the Office of Financial Aid and Scholarships.

-Tenants and Landlords looking for support mediating their rent payment plans can utilize the IVCSD's Rental Housing Mediation Services here at https://islavistacsd.ca.gov/rental-housing-mediation.
+Tenants and Landlords looking for support mediating their rent payment plans can utilize the IVCSD's Rental Housing Mediation Services.

-The Foodbank of Santa Barbara County is distributing free groceries at the locations listed below.
+The Foodbank of Santa Barbara County is distributing free groceries at the locations listed here.